 Students are routinely supported through research and teaching assistantships.
-Applicants are considered on the basis of scholarship and potential to undertake advanced study and research.
+Applicants are considered based on scholarship and potential to undertake advanced study and research.
 All students who submit complete applications to the program by the appropriate deadlines are considered for assistantships.
-There is not a separate application for financial aid.
 Doctoral students are eligible for university fellowships that are awarded on a competitive basis.